an3-bit/an3-bit/README.md

 🌱 Currently Working On:

-Modern web applications with React & Django
+Modern mobile & web applications with React & Django.

-Automation tools and sustainability-focused tech solutions
+Automation tools and sustainability-focused tech solutions.

-Expanding into Machine Learning and integrating ML into production-ready apps
+Expanding into Machine Learning and integrating ML into production-ready apps.

 🤝 Collaboration